pnp/powerplatform-samples/samples/mail-archive-pdf/README.md

 This sample showcases how to merge an email and its attachments into a single PDF file using standard Power Automate actions.
 The generated archive PDF is stored in a designated OneDrive folder.
 Additionally, the flow highlights how to leverage the conversion capabilities of the OneDrive connector to handle Office documents and PDF files as part of the archival process.

+**Features:**

+* Archive email and attachments (office docs, pdf etc.) into a pdf file
+* Export email as html file
+* Method to combine email and attachments
+* Expression

 ![Flow overview](./assets/flow-overview.png "Flow overview")

 ## Applies to